About the U.S. Tax System

 - If you receive U.S.source income including wages, stipend, or scholarship funds, you will likely have federal taxes withheld from your checks (unless you benefit from a tax treaty.)

-- The U.S. federal tax system is a pay-as-you go system so there may be automatic tax withholdings from your paycheck, stipend or financial aid.
-This means that your available income may be reduced by tax withholdings.
+- The U.S. federal tax system is a pay-as-you go system.
+This means that income may be reduced by tax withholdings.

 - When you file your annual U.S. federal tax return in April of each year, the exact amount of tax due is calculated.
 You may get a refund or you may owe additional taxes.